Eoraptor: Paleobiology

 Eoraptor is thought to have been an omnivore, although its dentition is quite similar to that of Buriolestes, which is considered carnivorous.
 It was a swift sprinter and, upon catching its prey, it would use claws and teeth to tear the prey apart.
-Unlike later, carnivorous dinosaurs, it lacked a sliding joint at the articulation of the lower jaw, with which to hold large prey.
+Unlike later carnivorous dinosaurs, it lacked a sliding joint at the articulation of the lower jaw, with which to hold large prey.
 Furthermore, only some of its teeth were curved and saw-edged, unlike those in the mouths of later theropods.
 The heterodont dentition of Eoraptor consists of both serrated, recurved teeth in the upper jaw, like the teeth of theropods, and leaf-shaped teeth in the lower jaw, like the teeth of basal sauropodomorphs.
 Eoraptor had 4 teeth in the premaxilla and 18 teeth in the maxilla, a dental formula not dissimilar to that of Herrerasaurus.

 Paleoecology

 During the Late Triassic period, the Ischigualasto Formation was a volcanically active floodplain covered by forests, with a warm and humid climate, but subject to seasonal variations including strong rainfall.
 Vegetation consisted of ferns, horsetails, and giant conifers, which formed highland forests along the banks of rivers.
 Herrerasaurus remains appear to have been the most common among the carnivores of the Ischigualasto Formation.
 Sereno (1993) noted that Eoraptor was found in "close association" with therapsids, rauisuchians, archosaurs, Saurosuchus and the dinosaurs Herrerasaurus and Pisanosaurus, all of whom lived in its paleoenvironment.
-Herbivores were represented by rhynchosaurs such as Hyperodapedon; aetosaurs; cynodonts like Probelesodon, kannemeyeriid dicynodonts such as Ischigualastia; and traversodontids such as Exaeretodon.
+Herbivores were represented by rhynchosaurs such as Hyperodapedon; aetosaurs; cynodonts like Chiniquodon, kannemeyeriid dicynodonts such as Ischigualastia; and traversodontids such as Exaeretodon.
 These non-dinosaurian herbivores were much more abundant than early dinosaurs.
 Dinosaur fossils, including those of Eoraptor only represent approximately 6% of the total sample that has been recovered from the Ischigualasto Formation (Rogers et al., 1993), which suggests that dinosaurs were less numerous than other tetrapods.